Terror Danjah: 2011–2014: Dark Crawler, Champion and Four Tet collaborations

 In November 2011, Pryce began the campaign for his second solo album on Hyperdub, releasing the lead single "You Make Me Feel" featuring Meleka.
 The album's name was revealed to be Dark Crawler, and its second single and title track featuring Riko Dan was released in May 2012.
 In September 2012, he released the album, which included a mixture of heavier, MC-led songs and softer collaborations with singers.
 In total, the title track "Dark Crawler" appeared five times on the album in different forms, with West Midlands MCs Deadly, Mayhem and SafOne and London MCs Trim and Kozzie also contributing vocal versions.
 Its name harks back to Pryce's 2003 instrumental "Creepy Crawler", which he re-released for free download to promote the new project.
+Pryce embarked on a tour to coincide with the album's release, which included a date at Manchester's Mint Lounge accompanied by Riko Dan.

 The following year, he curated the compilation album Hardwired, featuring various sought-after productions including a collaboration with Zed Bias from 2011, a FaltyDL remix of his 2007 song "Zumpi Hunter", and a Kode9 song from 2006.
-In July 2013, he collaborated with Champion on the four-track Hyperdub EP Sons of Anarchy, and in 2014, he collaborated with Four Tet on the double single "Killer"/"Nasty" to critical acclaim.
+In June 2013, he collaborated with Champion on the Hyperdub EP Sons of Anarchy, which peaked at number 93 on the UK Physical Singles Chart.
+In 2014, he collaborated with Four Tet on the double single "Killer"/"Nasty" to critical acclaim.

 2014–2019: The Planets, Beatcamp and Hardrive releases

 Pryce shared during a 2015 UKF interview that he had been "taking time out for personal reasons", marking his return by contributing the P Jam collaboration "Crud" to Logan Sama's FabricLive.83 mix CD and performing a DJ set at its launch event.
 The same year, he formed the instrumental grime production crew and label Beatcamp alongside Dexplicit, P Jam, D.O.K, Champion and Rocks FOE, and was among three members of the group to appear on Sama's 1Xtra show for a guest mix.
 In 2016, he self-released the solo concept album The Planets via Hardrive as well as a three-instalment compilation of early material previously unavailable digitally—the Lost Mini Discs—and the various-artist Dancehall Grime Starter Pack EP, offering grime interpretations of songs by Buju Banton and Vybz Kartel.
 He also released the single "Juicy Patty", featuring former Roll Deep member Jamakabi, via Dusk + Blackdown's Keysound label.
+The song peaked at number 94 on the UK Physical Singles Chart.
 The following year, he celebrated ten years of his popular "Zumpi Hunter" instrumental by releasing a 'version excursion' consisting of thirteen versions of the song, including vocal versions by Wiley, Teddy Bruckshot and Maxwell D. He was an additional producer on the Kelela single "Blue Light", which appeared on her 2017 debut album Take Me Apart.